trisulnsm/dinodoc/trisuldocs/docs/ug/resources/sslcerts.md

 ### Searching

-:::note navigation
+:::info navigation
-Click on Resources -\> SSL Certs
+:point_right: Click on Resources &rarr; SSL Certs
 :::

 1. Open the Search Criteria box by clicking on “Show”